-When taking the driving skills test, the following actions would result in a failure:
+When taking the driving skills test, the following actions will result in an automatic failure:

-- Disobeys a yield, stop, school zone, or no turn on red sign
+- Disobeying a yield, stop, school zone, or no turn on red sign

-- Drives into a parked vehicle while parallel parking
+- Driving into a parked vehicle while parallel parking

-- Fails to react to hazardous driving conditions
+- Failure to react to hazardous driving conditions

-- Turns into or uses the wrong lane
+- Turning into or using the wrong lane

-- Passing in a no passing zone or crossing a solid yellow line
+- Passing in a no passing zone or otherwise crossing a solid yellow line

-- Drives too close to pedestrians or bicycles
+- Driving too close to pedestrians or bicycles

 - Pass school bus with arm out

-- Fails to pull over and stop for emergency vehicles
+- Failure to pull over and stop for emergency vehicles or school buses

 - Causing an accident during a driving skills test

-- Fails to obey required laws concerning RR crossings
+- Failure to obey required laws concerning RR crossings